Hola, me llamo Señora Karll y a mí me encantan las idiomas.

 Mis amigos y yo (Level 2).
 This is a unique visual curriculum which first presents verbs only in the third person singular form (Antonio juega con el perro = Antonio plays with the dog).
 As students move through the levels of the curriculum, concepts become more complex.
 By Level 3, Mi mundo, verbs are presented in the infinitive, first, second, and third person singular forms (jugar, juego, juegas, juega).
 And in Level 4 (¡Hablemos!), students are introduced to the use of the pronoun usted or Ud., the formal and respectful form of you singular.
 In addition, students will learn songs to reinforce pronunciation and to ensure that useful phrases and thematic vocabulary are retained.
 Movement and drama are incorporated whenever appropriate.

 Fifth, Sixth, and Seventh Grade students will also read a class novel completely in Spanish and complete comprehension activities related to their assigned book.
 This will happen in the second half of the year.
-Seventh graders have begun their novela breve: Pobre Ana.
+Seventh graders have completed their novela breve: Pobre Ana and Fifth and Sixth graders are currently reading their own class novels.

 The Eighth Grade this year will work on acquiring a large number of verbs in the infinitive (100) and a small number of power verbs (5) that they will learn to conjugate, as well as time frames and other glue words to express many ideas easily.
-They have already learned the first four power verbs querer, to want, poder, can or to be able, tener que, to have to, and ir a, to be going to.
-They have also learned 58 verbs ending in -AR.
-In addition to learning to use such useful vocabulary, eighth graders will have projects to complete and present to the class, hopefully one per trimester.
+They have learned five power verbs querer, to want, poder, can or to be able, tener que, to have to, ir a, to be going to, and gustar, to like (literally, to be pleasing to).
+They have also learned 58 verbs ending in -AR and 31 more verbs ending in -ER or -IR.
+In addition to learning to use such useful vocabulary, eighth graders have had projects to complete and present to the class, approximately one per trimester.
 In the first Eighth Grade culture project, students worked with a partner to research a particular festival in España.
 They collaborated to create a presentation which they shared with the class. ¡Qué interesante!
-In the second trimester, each eighth grader will teach the class how to do something in at least 5 steps in Spanish.
-They will include ordinal numbers or other sequence words and they will show us props or other visuals. ¡Qué divertido!
+In the second trimester, each eighth grader taught the class how to do something in at least 5 steps in Spanish.
+They included ordinal numbers or other sequence words and demonstrated with appropriate visuals. ¡Qué divertido!

 While making progress in these curricula, middle school students will have opportunities to move around the room interviewing one another, working with a partner or a small group for charades or pictionary or other activities designed to get kids talking, listening, thinking, reading, and writing in Spanish.
 All students in Fifth through Eighth Grades will also enjoy the wacky videos and music of Señor Wooly.
 Students will have online homework using senorwooly.com which will require that they listen to songs in Spanish and complete activities that reinforce vocabulary and expressions through listening and reading.
 Some students enjoy the drill and practice in duolingo.com and so we will spend some time on that site as well.
 Duolingo has the benefit of requiring listening, speaking, reading, and writing; but Señor Wooly wins hands-down for its música pegajosa (catchy--literally, sticky--music) and fun videos.